Our Facilities and Laboratories

 Materials Testing Laboratory

 The Materials Testing Laboratory has the capability to test a variety of materials.
 Testing capabilities of the laboratory include tensile, hardness, shear, impact, compression, bend and peel analyses.
 Faculty and students are planning "green" machining processes and research to find ways to reduce the need for hazardous chemicals, consume less energy and reduce machining costs.
-For more information on the Materials Testing Lab, please contact Dr. Muhammad Jahan.
+For more information on the Materials Testing Lab, please contact Mr. Josh Ferriell.

 The Woodworking Laboratory is equipped with all standard tools for creating furniture and wood prototypes.
 The laboratory houses major equipment such as a planer, joiner, table saws, scroll saws, disc and belt sanders, oscillating spindle sanders, wide belt sanders, band saws, a router table and many other power and hand tools.
 For more information on the Woodworking Lab, please contact Dr. Brent Askins or Dr. Greg Arbuckle.

-A program of the Applied Research and Technology Program (ARTP), the Architectural Resource Center provides faculty and students with the opportunity to partner with business, industry and the community.
-Through the Institute, WKU support the economic development of south central Kentucky by using faculty and student expertise, providing students with practical experiences in their chosen career path, customizing services to specifically meet the architectural and manufacturing needs of our clients and engaging in workforce development.
+The Architecture Manufacturing Sciences Institute (AMSi) provides faculty and students with the opportunity to partner with business, industry and the community.
+Through AMSi, WKU support the economic development of south central Kentucky by using faculty and student expertise, providing students with practical experiences in their chosen career path, customizing services to specifically meet the architectural and manufacturing needs of our clients and engaging in workforce development.

-The Architectural Sciences arm of the ARC offers professional design services, construction documentation production and computer-generated renderings and animations.
-This variety of expertise allows the students of the ARC to apply the academic lessons of the classroom to real world projects, further preparing them for their future careers.
-The Manufacturing arm of the ARC gives students the experience of working in the field using some of the latest technology available.
+The Architectural Sciences arm of the AMSi offers professional design services, construction documentation production and computer-generated renderings and animations.
+This variety of expertise allows the students of the AMSi to apply the academic lessons of the classroom to real world projects, further preparing them for their future careers.
+The Manufacturing arm of the AMSi gives students the experience of working in the field using some of the latest technology available.
 This provides hand-on real world applications of classroom knowledge.
-For more information on ARC visit their website or contact Mr. Neal Downing, ARC Center Director.
+For more information on AMSi visit their website or contact Mr. Neal Downing, AMSi Center Director.

 download Adobe Acrobat Reader.